n0-0px90/golang_updater/README.md

 # golang_updater
-This is a simple program that updates GoLang.
+This is a simple program that installs and updates GoLang.
-It will not do an initial install for you, as there is documentation there worth reading.
+Written in Go, installs to /usr/local/. as root, following documentation.
+If ran as user, will install to $HOME/.local/.